LibDib’s foundation is built on a revolutionary model. It’s so easy to use and has so many benefits; the rest of the industry is rushing to catch up.

-I’m discovering that there’s SO many opportunities for brands to work with LibDib in addition to their regular distributors (RNDC/Young’s being my preferences of course).
+There are SO many opportunities for brands to work with LibDib in addition to their regular distributors (RNDC/Young’s being our preferences of course).
 The truth is LibDib offers faster speed to market than a large distributor, giving suppliers the ability to innovate and launch new brands much faster.
 Because LibDib is lean and nimble, we can move quickly and suppliers are able to push the envelope and position their brands as they see fit.
 The combination of LibDib and RNDC/Young’s is truly powerful.
 Any supplier, any product now can have three-tier distribution, with RNDC/Young’s or through LibDib.

 It’s a shift in prioritization that works on a larger scale.
 LibDib is a home that really allows suppliers (Makers as we call them) to give attention to smaller, exciting wine and spirits brands.
 With LibDib, Makers determine which products have priority, because you do the selling and marketing through your social media campaigns, people on the street and on the LibDib Site.
 You are in control of their destiny.

-The difference for Makers is who is telling their brand story, it’s not the distributor Rep, it is now the brand itself who is selling the brand.
+Makers are telling their brand story, it’s not the distributor Rep, it is now the brand itself who is selling the brand.
 Their marketing and sales team maintain their buyer relationships through LibDib.
 Makers who understand the importance of telling their story through LibDib are thriving and growing (a recent case study we did on Penelope Bourbon is a good example of this).

 That’s exactly what big suppliers may not be seeing when they first hear about LibDib.
-It’s why I’m excited to show them how things can be done the LibDib way.
+It’s why we're always excited to show them how things can be done the LibDib way.